Afshin-A/Obsidian/CS/Databases/SQL.md

 These notes are based on *[Select One Star](https://selectstarsql.com/)* book, which uses a database that keeps track of

 SQL is a specification.
-Every DBMS that adopts SQL works differently under the hood and may use different names for functions and keywords.
+Every DBMS (database management system) that adopts SQL works differently under the hood and may use different names for functions and keywords.
+One such example is `PostgreSQL`, a relational DBMS that builds more features on top of SQL.
+In addition, we use a tool named `PgAdmin` that provides us with a GUI to interact with our databases.

 These are three different ways of how many inmates had a last statement
 ```sql